 Avalanche vs. Ducks: Betting Trends, Odds, Advanced Stats

-The Colorado Avalanche (15-6-1) hit the road against the Anaheim Ducks (9-14, losers of eight in a row) at Honda Center.
-The matchup on Saturday, December 2 begins at 10:00 PM ET on ALT2, BSSC, BSSD, and ESPN+.
+The Colorado Avalanche (15-7-2) will attempt to break a three-game losing streak when they play the Anaheim Ducks (10-14) at home on Tuesday, December 5 at 9:00 PM ET on ALT, BSSC, BSSD, and ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.